clj-kondo/clj-kondo/doc/hooks.md

 ### Developing hooks in the REPL

-For developing hooks in a JVM REPL, clj-kondo when used as a JVM library, exposes the `clj-kondo.hooks-api` namespace:
+For developing hooks in a JVM REPL, clj-kondo exposes the `clj-kondo.hooks-api`
+namespace:

 ``` Clojure
 $ clj